Disney and LGBTQ representation in animation: Censorship

-In July 2025, multiple insiders told The Hollywood Reporter that Elio, eponymous protagonist of the film with the same name, was originally a "queer coded character" which reflected the identity of Adrian Molina as an openly gay filmmaker and the film's first director, while others said the film wasn't a "coming out story," with the publication saying that Pixar executives, like Pete Docter, pushed Elio to become "more masculine" and a scene suggesting he had a "male crush" was removed.
+In July 2025, multiple insiders told The Hollywood Reporter that Elio, eponymous protagonist of the film with the same name, was originally a "queer coded character" which reflected the identity of Adrian Molina as an openly gay filmmaker and the film's first director, while others said the film wasn't a "coming out story," with the publication saying that Pixar executives, like Docter, pushed Elio to become "more masculine" and a scene suggesting he had a "male crush" was removed.
 The publication also noted that after Molina left the film, it was re-worked under new directors Madeline Sharafian and Domee Shi, with some expressing disappointment at changes to the film by these directors, feeling the film had been "destroyed" and was about "absolutely nothing."
 One artist who worked on the film stated that the studio's executives were "constantly sanding down" moments which alluded to Elio's queer sexuality, rather than from Disney itself.